davidnsousa/mcsd/README.md

   - `rwalkfree` - computes the random walk of multiple particles in the absence of barriers.
   - `rwalk` - generates the random walk of multiple particles in the presence of barriers.
   - `displacement` - calculates the displacement of the particles in all orthogonal directions.
-  - `measures` - calculates diffusion, kurtosis and skewness values in all orthogonal directions and their compartmental components.
+  - `cmeasures` - calculates a user-defined measure of the particles' displacement distribution in all cartesian directions, including compartmental components.
   - `where` - indicates what particles are inside or outside compartments at a specific time frame/step.
+  - `fanisotropy` - calculates the fractional anisotropy of diffusion.

-For details about this functions input and output parameters use Matlab help function `help` followed by the name of the function (e.g. `help rwalk`)
+For details about these functions input and output parameters use the Matlab help function `help` followed by the name of the function (e.g. `help rwalk`).
+In MATLAB the Statistics and Machine Learning Toolbox is required for a complete functioning of this package.